contributte/planette-play-site/README.md

 See [how to contribute](https://contributte.org/contributing.html) to this package.

-This package is currently maintaining by these authors.
+This package was maintained by these authors.

 <a href="https://github.com/f3l1x">
   <img width="80" height="80" src="https://avatars2.githubusercontent.com/u/538058?v=3&s=80">